Sayantan-23/Full-Stack-JavaScript-Course/Assignments/DOM Assignments/28th January DOM Assignments/README.md

 ```

 # 3. DOM Assignment 3

-### Task 1
-I have to change all the placeholders in the input fields in contact page.
+>I have to change all the placeholders in the input fields in contact page.

 **After Update**
 ![Task 1 Output](https://user-images.githubusercontent.com/110087385/216132890-6af89685-d975-4967-be4a-c6ff293674b0.png)